postmanlabs/labs-docs/src/pages/docs/administration/scim-provisioning/configuring-scim-with-azure-ad.md

 ## Configuring the Azure AD SCIM integration

-After you set enable SCIM in Azure AD, you can configure the integration with Postman:
+After you set up SCIM in Azure AD, you can configure the integration with Postman:

-1. In the Azure AD **Mappings** section, there are two sets of attribute mappings, one for user objects and one for group objects.
-Select each one to review the attributes that are synchronized from Azure Active Directory to your app.
+1. In the Azure AD **Mappings** section, enable **Provision Azure Active Directory Users**.
+This is the set of attribute mappings for user objects.
+Select it to review the attributes that are synchronized from Azure Active Directory to Postman. **Provision Azure Active Directory Groups** needs to be turned off.

-    > The attributes you select as **Matching** properties are used to match the users and groups in Postman for update operations.
+    > The attributes you select as **Matching** properties are used to match the users in Postman for update operations.

 1. Select **Save** to commit any changes.
-1. Under **Settings**, the _Scope_ field defines which users and groups are synchronized.
-Select **Sync only assigned users and groups** to only sync users and groups assigned in the **Users and groups** tab.
+1. Under **Settings**, the _Scope_ field defines which users are synchronized.
+Select **Sync only assigned users and groups** to only sync users assigned in the **Users and groups** tab.
 1. Once your configuration is complete, set the **Provisioning Status** to **On**.
 1. Select **Save**.